Small Cap: CLOVER (CLV)

 Almost seven years ago we started covering what was then a little known ASX Small Cap that was an iinnovator in the world of pill encapsulation.

 Patience brought BIG Returns for ASX Small Cap Investors

-Almost seven years ago we covered what was then a little known innovator in the world of pill encapsulation.
+Almost seven years ago we covered the Small Cap that was then a little known innovator in the world of pill encapsulation.
 We talked to management a number of times to understand the biology and potential for the Sydney based group.
 Having suffered a decline from around 30 cents through 2012 to below 20 cents at the end in 2015, after a market wide health scare dampened demand.
 Under the Radar Report twice recommended investors invest at below 20 cents.
 The stock price is now FIFTEEN PLUS TIMES what it was in that period when sentiment was at its worst!

-Undervalued Stocks on the ASX
+Undervalued Small Caps on the ASX

 FY19 results were very positive, showing a 22% increase in sales revenue to $77m, and an increase of 33% in NPAT to $10.1m, although the balance sheet is now net debt rather than the net cash of the past few years.
 A final dividend of 1.75 cents was declared, for 2.38 cents total.
 This was due to a more than $10m investment in a 35% interest in a new NZ spray drying facility operated by Melody Dairies.
 This capacity won’t be available until 2021, so there may be the potential for a slowdown in growth before that facility comes online.